 Buying a guitar online was an idea that not many enthusiasts of musical instruments would have thought of not very long ago.
 However, many brick-and-mortar music stores have adapted to offer online purchasing, including an over-the-top customer experience, lower prices, free shipping of 1 to 5 business days, hassle-free return policies, and a large selection of brands and models.
-This has been a tremendous boon to guitarists all over the world.
+This has been a tremendous boon to guitarists all over the world who may wonder where to buy a guitar.

 The advantages of visiting a physical music store are obvious.
 Trying out your soon-to-be-owned guitar will always be the single most important factor in a purchase, along with all the extras a competent staff can offer in person.